pdiazs/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-23](figure/unnamed-chunk-23.png)

-we can now summarize two different subsets one for weekend one for working days
+We can now summarize two different subsets one for weekend and one for working days

 ```r
 wd <- c("lunes", "martes", "miércoles", "jueves", "viernes")